Tarento Software Engineer Salary in Greater Bengaluru | ₹839K-₹3.1M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Tarento totals ₹3.1M per year.
-View the base salary, stock, and bonus breakdowns for Tarento's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tarento's total compensation packages.
 Last updated: 11/5/2025

 Company